What to consider when planning your loft conversion

 There is a certain balance that should be achieved, where your staircase is wide enough to accommodate furniture being brought up into the loft, whilst being in a location that doesn’t encroach on the downstairs space too much and that the new staircase complies with building regulations.

 Two of the most common loft conversions that we undertake at Altitude Lofts are rear dormers and hip to gable rear dormers.
-These type of conversions can completely transform your loft as they provide a huge amount of additional floor space and head height.
+These types of conversions can completely transform your loft as they provide a huge amount of additional floor space and head height.

 To summarise, when planning your loft conversion, you should first ensure that your loft is suitable for conversion, plan how you will use the space, consider the impact on the floor below, and finally choose the loft type that is right for you.

-Here at Altitude Lofts, our team are experienced in all aspects of loft conversions, so please do not to get in touch and we would be more than happy to help with any queries you may have!
+Here at Altitude Lofts, our team are experienced in all aspects of loft conversions, so please do not hesitate to get in touch and we would be more than happy to help with any queries you may have!